lfierce2/QuaRAD/README.md

 ## References
 Fierce, L., Robey, A. J., & Hamilton, C. (2021).
 Simulating near‐field enhancement in transmission of airborne viruses with a quadrature‐based model.
 Indoor air, 31(6), 1843-1859.

+Robey, A. J., & Fierce, L. (2022).
+Sensitivity of airborne transmission of enveloped viruses to seasonal variation in indoor relative humidity.
+International Communications in Heat and Mass Transfer, 130, 105747.

 Fierce, L., Robey, A. J., & Hamilton, C. (2022).
 High efficacy of layered controls for reducing exposure to airborne pathogens.
 Indoor air, 32(2), e12989.